beyondstorage/specs/rfcs/93-add-object-mode-pair.md

 For `Stat` and `Delete`

-- Service SHOULD use `ObjectMode` pair as a hint.
+- Service SHOULD use the `ObjectMode` pair as a hint.
 - Service could have different implementations for different `ObjectMode`.

 Take `s3` as an example, we simulate `CreateDir` via creating object ends with `/`. `CreateDir("test")` will create an object `test/` in s3.
 And we can